Frequently Asked Questions

 All Augustana sophomores, juniors and seniors with a 2.00 GPA (2.50 for exchange programs) or higher are eligible for any of Augustana's study abroad programs.
 Most of our programs have no language requirement and include courses which do not hold prerequisites.

 All Augustana programs have target enrollments.
 When the number of applicants greatly exceeds the target enrollment for a program, a selection process is utilized.
-Some programs may designate a specific selection process, however most programs use a process which pools students into one of five possible cohorts based upon a combination of academic class and GPA at the time of application.
+Most programs use a process which pools students into one of five possible cohorts based upon a combination of academic class and GPA at the time of application.
 A program roster is created by selecting students from the highest ranking pool, then the 2nd highest, etc. until all slots are reserved and a short waiting list is created.
 When an applicant is turned away from their initial program of choice, they are notified of other program options and may transfer their application to an open program.

-2. How do I find out about upcoming programs?
+2. How can we find out about upcoming programs?

-3. How do I apply to a program?
+3. How do students apply to a program?

 4. What do programs cost?